therod/theminimalistcoder/app/posts/2012-11-09-railsgirlszurich.md

 weirdness surrounding the Rails & Ruby community.
 This is probably one of the main reasons why I fell in love with Ruby & Rails in the first place.
-I want to share that love with everyone at Rails Girls, and so should you!
+I want to share that love with everyone at Rails Girls, and so should you! *So let's quickly recap.*

-So let's quickly recap:

-1. Leave the buzz talk at home and focus on programming for once.
+<b>1)</b> Leave the buzz talk at home and focus on programming for once.

-2. Try to explain things in a simple way using metaphors or other similar techniques.
+<b>2)</b> Try to explain things in a simple way using metaphors or other similar techniques.

-3. Switch the schedule around so that there are no interruptions during the building part of the day.
+<b>3)</b> Switch the schedule around so that there are no interruptions during the building part of the day.

-4. Show how amazing the community around Ruby & Rails is and emphasise why exactly it is called Rails Girls.
+<b>4)</b> Show how amazing the community around Ruby & Rails is and emphasise why exactly it is called Rails Girls.

 These are the main four points that I have been pondering over the past days.
 I'd love to hear your opinion.